garden-io/garden/docs/using-garden/configuration-overview.md

 In addition, each of the project's [modules](../reference/glossary.md#module)' should be located in that module's top-level directory.
 Modules define all the individual components of your project, including [services](./services.md), [tasks](./tasks.md) and [tests](./tests.md).

+You can define [module templates](./module-templates.md) to create your own abstractions, both within a project and across multiple projects.

 Lastly, you can define [workflows](./workflows.md), to codify sequences of Garden commands and custom scripts.
 We suggest placing those in a `workflows.garden.yml` file in your project root.

 The other docs under the _Using Garden_ go into more details, and we highly recommend reading through all of them.